-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER

+LEVERAGE YOUR STRENGTHS AND

+MANAGE SOME OF THE LIMITATIONS

+WHICH MAY BE HOLDING YOU BACK:

-While your feelings are mixed, this is actually a great start.
-When we sense a tension between what we are doing and what we would like to do, something has already begun to shift and we are on the path of growth and transformation.
+This resolution doesn't fully satisfy you, which is actually a great start.
+When we sense a tension between what we are doing and what we would like, something has already started to shift, and we are on a path of growth and transformation.